 It’s a question I hear often in my role as managing partner at TechStone Technology Partners.
 Founded in 2004, we’re an IT consulting shop based in Houston, Texas, that has decades of experience with legacy and modern cloud integration technologies for both mid-sized and large enterprise companies.

 A Fundamental Technology Shift for Integration

 And TechStone’s Boomi integrations aren’t necessarily simple cloud-to-cloud projects.
-At one enterprise client, a global multibillion-dollar industrial company, we’re implementing Boomi for literally thousands of integrations across more than 100 on-premise and cloud applications.
+At one enterprise client, a global multibillion-dollar industrial company, we’re implementing Boomi for literally thousands of integrations across more than 100 on-premises and cloud applications.
 At that company, Boomi is replacing Software AG webMethods and Microsoft BizTalk Server.

 Want to learn more about how legacy integration is putting your organization at a competitive disadvantage?
 Read our Boomi ebook, “7 Warning Signs You Need to Replace Your ESB.”

 Anecdotally, I’ve spoken with sales reps who’ve joined Boomi from legacy integration providers.
-The reasons behind their job changes are simple — they weren’t getting any net new business for on-premise integration middleware.
+The reasons behind their job changes are simple — they weren’t getting any net new business for on-premises integration middleware.
 Once at Boomi, they’ve got fresh prospects in their pipeline.